batect/batect/ROADMAP.md

 ### Config file handling
 * better error message when a key (eg. a task name) is used twice (at the moment it's `Duplicate field 'duplicated_task_name'`)
-* better error message when a dependency is given twice (at the moment it's `Duplicate value 'dependency-name''`)
+* better error message when a dependency is given twice (at the moment it's `Duplicate value 'dependency-name'`)

 ### Features
 * automatically enable `--no-color` or `--simple-output` if console doesn't support it (use terminfo database rather than current detection system)